larygwil/fontypython/branches/layoutchange/htmldev/about.md

 * **FichteFoll** - For catching a bug which prevented startup when there are no pogs!
 Which is...
 Ye Gods!
 * **Akira TAGOH** - For help with fontconfig voodoo: rejecting and accepting fonts in the fontconfig XML (on the fontconfig mailing list).

+Special thanks to:
+* Marie (my mother) who keeps me going every day.
+Thanks for supporting me and Fonty!
+* Howard (my dad), in memory.
+He brought computers and code into my world.
+He died before Linux happened, before the Internet happened.
+He would have been amazed.

 Licence
 =======